sourcenix/scripts/README.md

 # scripts
-Repository for publicly available scripts
+Repository for publicly available scripts.
+For the sake of clarity I've added the MIT license to the repo.